cponfick/komp-geom/README.md

 ## Core Components

-This section provides an overview of the core components of the library, which are designed to be used as building blocks for implementing geometric algorithms.
+This section provides an overview of the core components of the library, which are designed to serve as building blocks for implementing geometric algorithms.

-Currently, the library provides the following geometric elements:
+The library currently provides the following geometric elements:

-- **Vectors**: Implementation of 1D, 2D, and 3D vectors with basic operations like addition, subtraction, and dot product.
+- **Vectors**: Implementation of 1D, 2D, and 3D vectors with basic operations such as addition, subtraction, and dot product.
 - **Affine Transformations**: Support for 1D, 2D, and 3D affine transformations on vectors.
 - **Polar Coordinates**: Implementation of polar coordinates in 2D space.

 ## Algorithms

-Following a list of implemented algorithms.
+The following is a list of implemented algorithms.
 If you are missing an algorithm, feel free to open an issue or contribute a pull request.

 | Algorithm    | Implementation     | Runtime Complexity | Space Complexity |
 |--------------|--------------------|--------------------|------------------|